Shivani-Toorpu/Netflix-SignUp-Page/README.md

 ## Run Locally

-To run the **Netflix Login Page Clone** locally, run this command on your git bash:
+To run the **Netflix Login Page Clone** locally, follow these steps:
+1. Run this command on your git bash:

 Linux and macOS: